faradawn/tutorials/misc/2023-09-28-opensearch.md

 ## My Logs

 ### [2023-11-09] Create PR
-- [x] Change to AutoTokenizer.
+- [x] Change to AutoModelForQuestionAnswering and AutoTokenizer to support different bert models.
 - [x] Create basic unit tests.
-- [ ] Create similarity test between output. -> make a commit
+- [x] Create a unit test to check the traced model's output.
+  - The question answering model will output a [start_index, end_index] to identify the answer segment within the input.
+  - Thus, I plan to check the [start_index, end_index] against that of the official model.
+  - Cosine similarity tests can be used to check sentence embedding models.
+-  Amend sign off (in code below)
 - [ ] Check PR: https://github.com/opensearch-project/opensearch-py-ml/pull/332
 - [ ] Check re-invent time.